ton-blockchain/stablecoin-contract/README.md

 - Admin of jetton can burn user's jettons.

 - Admin of jetton can lock/unlock user's jetton wallet (`set_status`).
-If the status is not set to zero, then the user's wallet is locked, the user cannot make transfers; Admin can make transfer even if wallet locked.
+If the status is not set to zero, then the user's wallet is locked, the user cannot make transfers and burns; Admin can make transfer and burn even if wallet locked.

 - Admin of jetton can change jetton-minter code and it's full data.